-The ACT Government has developed a COVID-19 Disability Strategy to guide its engagement with, and support to, people with disability, their families, carers and the disability sector in their response to the COVID-19 health emergency.
+The ACT Government has developed a Strategy to guide its engagement with, and support to, people with disability, their families, carers and the disability sector in responding to the COVID-19 health emergency.

 It outlines a number of principles, goals and objectives to support people with disability and the disability sector through this crisis, and during the post-emergency transition back to ‘business as usual’.